 Quick Look is one of the better little features of Mac OS X, but a new hidden option in OS X makes QuickLook even better by allowing you to select, highlight, and copy text directly from the windows.

-Ever set a desktop background picture and have no idea where the original wallpaper image is stored?
-Or maybe you’ve wondered where that default background image is stored so you can share it with your iOS device?
-Me too, and using a defaults write debug command, you can display the full path to the currently … Read More
+Ever set a desktop background picture on the Mac and have no idea where the original wallpaper image is stored in OS X?
+Maybe you set an image from the web and lost it, or maybe you’ve wondered where that default background image is stored so you can share it with your iOS device or … Read More

 Using a defaults write command, the iTunes Dock icon can be set to display a “Now Playing” song and artist pop-up that transitions in and out and music starts.
 It’s a nice addition, particularly if you’re playing songs from a shared network playlist and have iTunes hidden in the background.
 Enable the iTunes song & … Read More